woleet/woleet.id-server/client/README.md

 ## Production mode

+Install node packages:

+    $ npm install --production

-### Build
+Build the web app:

-Run `npm run build --prod` to build the project.
+    $ npm run build --prod

-<br>The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory.

+Serve the web app:

-<br>You can then serve these static file the way you want, in this repository this is done by an nginx server running in a docker container (see [docker-compose.yml](../docker-compose.yml) and the [nginx](./nginx/) directory).
+You can then serve these static files the way you want.
+In this repository this is done by using an NGinX server running in a Docker container (see [docker-compose.yml](../docker-compose.yml) and the [nginx](./nginx/) directory).